indiGO Auto Group

 VW Thing

 Two iconic VW models.
-The Bus and the Thing.
+The Bus and the Thing. | VW

 Last year, VW registered an ‘e-Thing’ trademark at the European Union Intellectual Property Office (EUIPO).

+Volkswagen Group has also registered an ‘e-Safari’ trademark.
 By 2027, the VW ID. line-up could include everything from a city car to a three-row SUV, aka the ID.6 – along with various offbeat models such as the Microbus and Thing.

+The VW 181, or ‘VW Thing’ as Americans recall it fondly, turned 50 in 2019.
+VW has said it is seeking “fascinating” models to invigorate the ID. family of next-gen electric cars.
 The Thing holds a special place in the heart of the Volkswagen Group, Diess has noted, as well as in the hearts of the public.

 If re-introduced, the Thing may be offered in single-motor RWD and dual-motor e-AWD variants, according to sources cited in the media.

-Take a look inside the Volkswagen Thing.
+Take a look inside the Volkswagen Thing. | VW

-Depending on sales of these two convertibles and the VW ID.
+Depending on sales of these two convertibles and the Volkswagen ID.
 Buzz Volkswagen would make the decision of whether to produce the more esoteric/niche model, like the Thing/Kubelwagen.
+Either way, the future of Volkswagen – and the automobile industry in general – is electric.

-President Joe Biden has proposed a $.75 billion investment towards America’s transition to EVs via strong EV charging infrastructure.
+President Joe Biden has proposed a $75 billion investment towards America’s transition to EVs via strong EV charging infrastructure.
 As a result, Volkswagen Group is relooking at its EV strategy for the U.S.

 Total